safffrron/Software-Development-Cohort/README.md

 ### Week-2
 <pre>
-  1. Intro to Back-end ( Node.js and Express.js )
+  1. Intro to Back-end ( HTTP servers , Node.js and Express.js )
   2. Creating a web server from scratch in C
 </pre>